-NICE published an evidence summary on the use of melatonin in children and young people with ADHD with sleep disorders in January 2013.
-No high-quality studies were identified that provided evidence for the efficacy of prolonged-release melatonin tablets (licensed in the UK) used off-label in children with sleep disorders and ADHD.
+NICE published an evidence summary on the use of melatonin in children and young people with ADHD with sleep disorders in January 2013.7 No high-quality studies were identified that provided evidence for the efficacy of prolonged-release melatonin tablets (licensed in the UK) used off-label in children with sleep disorders and ADHD.
 NICE summarised that the evidence to support the use of melatonin in children and young people with ADHD is very limited.
-Although this review is dated, the PresQIPP evidence base review from May 2020 also did not support the use of melatonin in children with ADHD on its own based on the published evidence available.
+Although this review is dated, the PresQIPP evidence base review from May 20206 also did not support the use of melatonin in children available.
 Although it is recognised that specialist services have used melatonin widely in patients with ADHD, if a specialist wishes to use melatonin in a patient with ADHD they should be aware of the limited evidence base to support using this routinely if there is no concomitant diagnosis of ASD.